TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

-Electronic Arts Inc.Privacy and Cookie Policy Last Updated: January 11, 2019
+Electronic Arts Inc.Privacy and Cookie Policy Last Updated: March 29, 2019
-Effective Date: January 11, 2019
+Effective Date: March 29, 2019

 Your privacy is important to us, and we take our responsibility of caring for it seriously.
 This policy describes what information EA collects when you use the mobile, online and downloadable products and services offered by EA and its subsidiaries and/or attend live events hosted by or in connection with EA ("**products**").
 For a list of our subsidiaries, visit https://www.sec.gov/Archives/edgar/data/712515/000071251518000024/ex-211subsidiariesofthereg.htm.